-The C8051F96x includes a hardware implementation of the Advanced Encryption Standard Block Cipher as specified in NIST publication FIPS 197 "Advanced Encryption Standard (AES), November 2001.
+The Si102x/3x devices include a hardware implementation of the Advanced Encryption Standard Block Cipher as specified in NIST publication FIPS 197 "Advanced Encryption Standard (AES), November 2001.
 The Rijndael encryption algorithm was chosen by NIST for the AES block cipher.
 The AES block cipher can be used to encrypt data for wireless communications.
 Data can be encrypted before transmission and decrypted upon reception.
 This provides security for private networks.